 - Choose an LLC name and make sure it’s available

 - Choose who will be your Mississippi Registered Agent

-- File the Mississippi LLC Articles of Organization
+- File the Mississippi LLC Certificate of Formation

 - Complete and sign an LLC Operating Agreement